Easy Bone-In Ribeye Roast Recipe With Au Jus

 - Freshly ground black pepper

-- Fresh rosemary and thyme (optional)
+- Fresh rosemary and thyme (optional, but recommended)

 - Beef broth